Language

 • When the trail ends, a restaurant would be nice

 • The coyotes made too much noise last night and kept me awake.
-Please remove these annoying animals
+Please remove these annoying animals.

 • A small deer came into my camp and stole my jar of pickles.
 Is there a way I can get reimbursed?
-Please call me at this phone number
+Please call me at this phone number.

 • One more: there are too many bugs and spiders and spider webs.
-Please spray the wilderness to get rid these pests. i
+Please spray the wilderness to get rid of these pests. i

-I would be tempted to write back, “It’s called the wilderness because – it’s a wilderness”; or “We prefer spiders to people – they never complain.”
+I would be tempted to write back, "It's called the wilderness because – it's a wilderness" or "We prefer spiders to people – they never complain."
 Or something less diplomatic.

-I love the way one author wrote that any time you feel that you have nothing to be thankful for, remember this – planet earth is spinning on its axis, right now, at a speed of 1,000 miles per hour.
+I love the way one author wrote that any time you feel that you have nothing to be thankful for, remember this: planet Earth is spinning on its axis right now at a speed of 1,000 miles per hour.
 At the same time, we are hurtling through space at 67,000 miles per hour.

-So even on a day when you feel like you accomplished nothing, you traveled millions miles through space!
+So even on a day when you feel like you accomplished nothing, you traveled millions of miles through space!
 Without falling off or suddenly spinning out of orbit.

-So, anytime you can’t think of anything else, you can always pray – “Lord, I wasn’t sure we’d make the full rotation today, but You did it again . . . thank you!”ii
+So, anytime you can't think of anything else, you can always pray – "Lord, I wasn't sure we'd make the full rotation today, but You did it again . . . thank you!" ii

 Sam Gordon wrote in his commentary that this letter is the most famous thank you letter in church history – and I would agree!iv